 The Old Courthouse Complex had undergone extensive conservation work many years back - but since then it has been left relatively idle trying to find usages that fit into the ambiance of the venue.
-I was very happy to hear that it was finally taken over by Narelle McMurtrie of Bon Ton Resort and Chinahouse fame - finally something exciting is happening at the Old Courthouse.
-Unfortunately it has been a very long wait - more then 2 years since I heard the news.
+I was very happy to hear that it was finally taken over by Narelle McMurtrie of Bon Ton Resort and Chinahouse fame - finally, something exciting is happening at the Old Courthouse.
+Unfortunately, it has been a very long wait - more than 2 years since I heard the news.

 Kopi C Cafe is named after its namesake in Chinahouse Penang.
 The concept is similar - a casual cafe serving coffee, drinks, cakes and light bites.
 They have done a great job in decorating the place - given it a rustic and Bohemian charm.
 Narelle's signature of using antiques, found objects and old furniture is evident in the whole venue.

 As you walk into the cafe - you are hit with a bit of deja vu.
 The same wooden table in Kopi C Penang can be found here greeting the guests - filled with over 20 types of cakes.
 Behind the cake display is a graffiti/ painting done by Ernest Zacharevic - actually a replica of a mural in Penang.
 The seating is mostly communal style - which I think Kuchingites will need a bit of time to get used to.